benjaminleroy/user-guide/miscellaneous/project-settings-and-options/print-configuration.rst

 End-user pages and print pages are printed according to the settings that you have selected for these pages.
 These settings include:

--  the selection of the paper type on which pages are printed (see :ref:`sec:print.pages`), and
+-  the selection of the paper type on which pages are printed, and

--  the selection of object fonts and colors through the AIMMS font and color selection dialog boxes (see :ref:`sec:prop.property`).
+-  the selection of object fonts and colors through the AIMMS font and color selection dialog boxes.

 These settings must be fixed by you as the application developer, and cannot be changed by an end-user of your application.
 An end-user can,